BEEF PROCESSING

 Processing

 Due to an extremely limited number of USDA inspected processing facilities in the region, we take our cattle to either Vandal Meats in Moscow, ID, or LimitBid Packing in Odessa, WA when a USDA inspected harvest or butchery is required, as is the case for all of our retail cuts.
-Both are licensed, USDA inspected processing facilities but due to the challenge of scheduling and/or their distance from Deary, we must charge an additional $0.10/pound on your meat if you request to have your whole or half beef processed under USDA inspection.

 Due to an extremely limited number of USDA inspected processing facilities in the region, we take our cattle to either Vandal Meats in Moscow, ID, or LimitBid Packing in Odessa, WA when a USDA inspected harvest or butchery is required, as is the case for all of our retail cuts.
-Both are licensed, USDA inspected processing facilities but due to the challenge of scheduling and/or their distance from Deary, we must charge an additional $0.10/pound on your meat if you request to have your whole or half beef processed under USDA inspection.

 Harvest